 Commercial auto insurance offers different options in eligibility, coverages, and limits than personal policies.
 You can have many vehicles covered under a commercial auto insurance policy.

 BOP insurance does not include coverage for E&O and commercial vehicles.
-Workers’ Compensation, health, and disability insurances are also not part of a BOP.
+Workers’ compensation, health, and disability insurances are also not part of a BOP.
+You can add on other types of insurance (like the ones listed in this article!) to a BOP.